Simple Money Saving Tips

 Look at your monthly obligations.
 Are any of those bills negotiable?
 Here are some things to take a closer look at:

-- Call your cell phone and cable provider.
-You can often save money by bundling services together or eliminating what you can.
+- You can often save money by bundling services together or eliminating what you can.
 Cut back on premium channels or ditch cable and switch to a streaming service like Netflix for cheaper movie choices.

 - Contact your utility companies to see if a budget plan would help reduce your monthly utility bill payments.

-- Try lowering your house payment by refinancing at a lower interest rate.
-If your FICO score has improved and you have equity, you may be able to reduce your monthly house payment and possibly even get some to take care of lingering debts.
+- Try refinancing your house payment at a lower interest rate.
+If your FICO score is good and you have equity, you may be able to reduce your monthly payment and possibly get cash back to eliminate lingering debts.

 - Bundle all of your insurance policies, including home, auto and life.

 - Grocery shop on a budget.
-Utilize in-store savings, rewards cards and start clipping coupons.
+Use in-store savings, rewards cards and start clipping coupons.

 ~Here’s to Your Financial Health